Get notified of page updates

 Cancer Risks Associated with Inherited Mutations

-If you have tested positive for a mutation, we recommend that you consult with a genetics expert who can look at your personal and family history of cancer, and help you decide on a plan for managing your risk.
 People with a mutation have a higher risk for several cancers.
-These cancers tend to be diagnosed at a younger age than in people without a mutation.
+These cancers tend to happen at a younger age than in people without a mutation.
 The risks listed below are estimates based on different large studies.
+To understand more about your risk, we recommend that you consult with a genetics expert who can look at your personal and family history of cancer and help you decide on a plan for managing your risk.
 Note that when we use "men" and "women" we are referring to the sex you were assigned at birth.

 Breast cancer